ConsenSysMesh/rimble-ui/example/src/stories/Button/docs.md

 ### Component props

-Button's icon inherits all the props from [`Icon`](https://consensys.github.io/rimble-ui/?path=/story/components-icon--documentation), but also includes these:
+`Button`'s icon inherits all the props from [`Icon`](https://consensys.github.io/rimble-ui/?path=/story/components-icon--documentation), but also includes these:

 | Prop      | Type    | Values                                                           | Default | Description                                  |
 | --------- | ------- | ---------------------------------------------------------------- | ------- | -------------------------------------------- |